ZcashAnonymous/zcash-tor-manual/README.md

 `sudo apt-get upgrade -y`

+`sudo apt-get dist-upgrade -y`

 `sudo shutdown –r now`

-Wait two minutes then SSH back into your server and enter these commands:
+Wait a minute then SSH back into your server and enter these commands:

 `sudo service tor start`

 `zcashd`

 Your Zcash node should start and run over Tor as expected.
 After giving the node time to sync the blockchain, you can begin using your Zcash node again.

+## Contributing

+Open an issue to report an error or suggest a change and submit a pull request to close an open issue.

+All contributions are made under the CC0 license.
+See the [LICENSE](https://github.com/ZcashAnonymous/zcash-tor/blob/master/LICENSE.md) file in this repository.

 ## Acknowledgements